Online Generation of Collision-Free Trajectories in Dynamic Environments: Introduction

 \section{Introduction}

 Time-optimal path parameterization (TOPP) computes a minimum-time scaling of a collision-free path under dynamic constraints.
-Classical offline methods rely on \textit{Pontryagin's maximum principle} or \textit{convex optimization}, including Bobrow's algorithm \cite{bobrow1985time}, TOPP \cite{shin1985minimum}, and later TOPP-RA \cite{pham2018new}, to generate globally optimal trajectories for predefined paths.
-TOPP is reformulated in \cite{verscheure2009time} as a convex optimal-control problem solved via second-order cone programming.
-Numerical-integration methods are fast but difficult to implement robustly, while convex-optimization approaches are more stable yet computationally heavier.
-In all cases, these techniques operate offline and assume full knowledge of the path and environment, limiting real-time adaptability.
+Classical offline methods, including Bobrow's algorithm \cite{bobrow1985time}, TOPP \cite{shin1985minimum}, and TOPP-RA \cite{pham2018new}, rely on \textit{Pontryagin's maximum principle} or \textit{convex optimization} to generate globally optimal trajectories for predefined paths.
+Numerical-integration methods are fast but difficult to implement robustly, while convex-optimization approaches are more stable but heavier.
+However, these techniques are offline and assume full path/environment knowledge, limiting real-time adaptability.